Don't miss any news

 December 11, 2025

-Forklift manufacturer Linde MH made further progress in reducing emissions and deploying electric commercial vehicles in 2024.
+Forklift manufacturer Linde MH made further progress in 2024 in reducing emissions and deploying electriccommercial vehicles.
 From 2026, two electric trucks will handle the transport of forklift counterweights to the assembly plant in Aschaffenburg.
 Ten lighter electric vans are already in operation.

 Linde sustainable2024b 310